Hububb

-Hububb is a Children's Television programme broadcast on BBC One in the United Kingdom, it was named after Les Bubb who also played the title character with the same name.
-The show ran from 1997-2001, with five series of the show being made.
-It was repeated the on the new CBBC Channel in 2002.

-The show is about a delivery man who lives in a tower in the centre of Edinburgh who kept getting into all sorts of bother, he is also known for using his trusty mountain bike which he uses for his work.
+Hububb is a children's television programme broadcast on BBC One and CBBC in the United Kingdom.
+It is named after Les Bubb, who also portrays the eponymous title character.
+The series follows a delivery man who lives in a tower in the centre of Edinburgh and ends up all sorts of bother; he is known to locals for his trusty mountain bike which he uses for his work.

-The show was filmed and set in Edinburgh and the tower featured in the show was Melville Monument in St Andrew Square.
-Hububb was made by Noel Gay productions for BBC Scotland.
+The show ran from 1997 to 2001, for five series.
+It was then repeated on the new CBBC Channel in 2002.
+The series was filmed and set in Edinburgh, Scotland; the tower featured in the show is the Melville Monument in St Andrew Square.
+Hububb was produced by Noel Gay productions for BBC Scotland.